sadia-azam89/Hospital-management-system/README.md

-**And here's an overview of the methods available in the Room class:** empty(): Checks if the room linked list is empty. insert_end_room(): Inserts a new room record at the end of the room linked list. traverse_room(): Traverses and displays all room records. searchRoom(): Searches for a room record with a given room number.
+**And here's an overview of the methods available in the Room class:** empty(): Checks if the room linked list is empty. insert_end_room(): Inserts a new room record at the end of the room-linked list. traverse_room(): Traverses and displays all room records. searchRoom(): Searches for a room record with a given room number.

+The platform i used for the implementation of code is VISUAL STUDIO